MisanthropicBit/decipher.nvim/README.md

             { "╰", "FloatBorder" },
             { "│", "FloatBorder" },
         },
+        mappings = {
+            close = "q", -- Key to press to close the floating window apply = "a", -- Key to press to apply the encoding/decoding help = "?", -- Toggle help
+        },
-        dismiss = "q", -- Key to press to dismiss the floating window apply = "a", -- Key to press to apply the encoding/decoding title = true, -- Display a title with the codec name title_separator = "─", -- Separator between title and result autoclose = true, -- Autoclose floating window if insert -- mode is activated or the cursor is moved enter = false, -- Automatically enter the floating window if -- opened
+        title = true, -- Display a title with the codec name title_pos = "left" -- Position of the title autoclose = true, -- Autoclose floating window if insert -- mode is activated or the cursor is moved enter = false, -- Automatically enter the floating window if -- opened
         options = { -- Options to apply to the floating window contents wrap = false,
         },